Middlebury Panthers men's ice hockey: History

 By the mid-1970s ECAC 2 had become just as ungainly as ECAC Hockey had been, boasting 31 programs by 1977.
 Rather than split into separate conferences, ECAC 2 divided itself into East and West Divisions with both playing separate postseason tournaments.
 Middlebury won its first conference tournament in 1979 but because NESCAC rules prohibited them from participating in any national tournament the Panthers didn't receive an invitation to the 1979 Championship.

 When the NCAA instituted numerical classifications in 1973, Middlebury became a Division III school but the ice hockey program played at the Division II level.
 This continued for a decade until the NCAA instituted a Division III Championship and, while the Panthers could not participate in the tournament, most of their contemporaries were able to play in the championship.
 As a result, almost the entire D-II level dropped down to the lower tier with Middlebury going along.
-During the change came a formal split for ECAC 2 with Middlebury founding yet another ice hockey conference, this one called ECAC East.
+During the change, ECAC 2 formally split and Middlebury helped found yet another ice hockey conference, this one being called ECAC East.

 In the mid-'80s Forbes stepped down and was replaced by Bill Beaney.
 It took Beaney a short time to rebuild the program and five years after he took over the Panthers won both the conference regular season and tournament titles.
 In 1994 the NESCAC changed its rules to permit its member teams to play in one postseason tournament, either conference or national, and a year later Middlebury made its first appearance in the Division III championship.
 Middlebury jumped in with both feet and won each of their games, including the championship over #1-ranked Fredonia State to capture the school's first national title in any sport.
 Beaney kept the panthers at the top of Division III and won five consecutive national championships (1995–1999), setting an NCAA record for any level of play.

 Middlebury's championship streak ended in 2000, the same year that the NESCAC began to sponsor ice hockey as a sport and Middlebury joined 8 other schools to form the new conference.
 The NESCAC also allowed their member schools to play in both the conference and national tournaments beginning in 2000.
 This allowed the Panthers to play in their first conference tournament in 5 years and win their first of three consecutive titles.
 Beaney took a sabbatical in 2003 but returned the year after to lead Middlebury to three consecutive titles for a total of 8.
 The team was in contention for a ninth championship in 2007 but fell to Oswego State in overtime.
-The program slowly declined after its first championship loss and, after Beaney retired in 2015, the team has yet to post a winning season.
+The program slowly declined after its first championship loss.
+In 2015, Bill Beaney retired and Neil Sinclair took over as head coach.
+After several dispappointing seasons, he was replaced with Jack Ceglarski as head coach in 2023.
+In the 2024–25 season, the Panthers posted their first winning season since Beaney's 2012–13 squad.